CybercentreCanada/assemblyline-docker-compose/readme.md

 ## Assemblyline 4 - Docker compose documentation

-There are two types of comfiguration possible:
+There are two types of configuration possible:

 - Minimal appliance
 - Full Appliance